A Guide to Visiting Diamond Beach in Iceland

 Travel resources to help you save money, stay safe and plan your travels.

-1 thought on “A Guide to Visiting Diamond Beach in Iceland”
+1 thought on “Complete Guide to Visiting Diamond Beach, Iceland”

 1. I was originally going to do a day trip from Reykjavik but after reading this I’ll be booking a hotel close by.
 I didn’t know it was such a long drive to the beach!
 My kids would have hated it.
 Thanks for saving me ending up tired with two kids in tow.